European Explorer – Fall 2022

 - Experience Prague’s world famous beer halls for a candid look at Czech culture.

-- Tour of one of Europe’s best preserved medieval town centres in Salsburg.
+- Tour of one of Europe’s best preserved medieval fortresses in Salzburg, Austria.

 - Stay right on the water, in the heart of Venice and get off the tourist trail with our ‘Venice Challenge’

-- Relax and enjoy the slow pace of the Italian countryside at La Machina Fissa villa in Northern Italy’s lake district.
+- Relax and enjoy the slow pace of train travel through the Italian Dolomites while soaking in some of Europe’s finest scenery.